How to Implement Sensitivity Training in the Workplace (For Your Employees)

 4. Extend Learning Beyond this Training

-You could try things like creating a series of posters, newsletters, and emails that display messages encouraging workplace sensitivity.
+The learning doesn’t have to stop after a training session or discussion.
+You could create a series of posters, newsletters, and emails that display messages encouraging workplace sensitivity.

-Your company’s handbook can also dedicate an entire section to the organization’s zero tolerance policy for any form of discrimination.
+Your company’s handbook can also dedicate an entire section to the organization’s zero-tolerance policy for any form of discrimination.

 “DIVERSE COMPANIES ENJOY 2.3 TIMES HIGHER CASH FLOW PER EMPLOYEE”